Tim Rodber: Post-retirement

 Rodber went into management after retiring and held executive posts including as Managing Director at London-based marketing and communications company Rodber Thorneycroft Ltd, which was acquired by Williams Lea in 2003.
-He then had successful stints as regional COO and CEO of Williams Lea.
+He then had stints as regional COO and CEO of Williams Lea.
 He worked for Middleton Advisors until 2013.
 In July 2013 he was appointed CEO of global workspace providers, Instant.